*All summaries written for personal use

 - MacKenzie, John.
 ‘The British Empire: Ramshackle or Rampaging: A Historiographical Reflection’.
 The Journal of Imperial and Commonwealth History 43 (2015).

 - Robinson, Ronald and John Gallagher.
-“The Imperialism of Free Trade,” The Economic History Review, Second series, VI, 1 (1953).
+“The Imperialism of Free Trade,” The Economic History Review, Second series, V1, 1 (1953).

 Metropolitan Cultures & Attitudes